 2. US Botanic Garden Holiday Train Display

-The US Botanic Garden train display moves to the outdoor gardens in 2022 and opens on Thanksgiving weekend.
-The elaborate model train display is constructed to reflect a different theme each year and in 2022 the theme is farming.
-The train display is one of the best things to do in DC with kids during the holidays and admission is free.
+The US Botanic Garden train display will be outdoors in the gardens in 2024 and it opens on Thanksgiving weekend.
+The elaborate model train display is one of the best things to do in DC with kids during the holidays and admission is free.

-TIP: Arrive early or late in the day to avoid long and slow-moving lines around the train display.
-Since the trains are outdoors in 2022, they may be closed during inclement weather.
+TIP: Arrive close to sunset to enjoy the colorful lights and still see the sculpture details.
+Since the trains are outdoors in 2024, they may be closed during inclement weather.

 3. Capitol Christmas Tree